rprador/rprador/materials/basics.md

 where $\varepsilon_0$ is the permittivity of vacuum, $Z$ is the absolute valence of the ions (the amount of charge), $e$ is the electron charge, and $B$ and $n$ are experimental constants.

 *Covalent Bonding* - Bonding between atoms with differences in electronegativity (measures the tendency of an atom to attract a shared pair of electrons), i.e. through sharing of electrons.
+Several materials experience hybridization of orbitals in covalent bonding - that is, orbitals are mixed such that they overlap during bonding.
+Covalent bonds are directional, unlike ionic bonds.

+*Metallic bonding* - Bonding of metals and alloys in which free electrons within the material create ion cores from the remaining nonvalence electrons.
+These ion cores, which are net positive, attract other ion cores in the material but are electronically shielded from each other somewhat by the free eelctrons.
+The free electrons, in addition to shielding the ion cores, also hold the cores themselves together.